franciscoandres/migrasql/README.md

 # migrasql
-A tool to manage SQL file migrations for PostgreSQL
+A tool to manage SQL file migrations for PostgreSQL DDL